Apenkooien: how developers at TOPdesk are encouraged to keep learning

-Developers spend their 10% time in different ways.
-Some use it to study for certifications such as OCP.
+Apenkooien is part of your 10 to Grow time.
+10 to Grow budget and time can be spent in different ways.
+Some developers use it to study for certifications such as OCP.
 Others follow online courses on Coursera or Stanford, on topics as diverse as functional programming, machine learning, algorithms or business strategies.
 Others again use the time to investigate new libraries, new programming languages such as Dart, or build tools that make their daily working lives easier.

 How I spend my 10% Apenkooi time

 For myself, I like to use this time to create functionalities for the TOPdesk application that I think are useful, but a bit far out and will not normally get on the agenda.
 The great thing is that TOPdesk is a company that appreciates initiative and new ideas, and now there are two features in TOPdesk that were created by me, with the help of others.
 The first is to bookmark cards so they can be easily accessed; the second is a conversations widget that adds a Facebook-like newsfeed.

 It’s very rewarding to see my own ideas realized in our software, and even more rewarding to hear that customers actually use and like them!
 I knew already that it’s often hard to get stuff working technically, and by doing this I learned that it is also hard to develop a feature from idea to part of a release.
 Hard, but very rewarding, and I learned a lot by doing this.

 Do you want to be part of our development team?